Science: Mixed-age Year 3/4

 Y3/4 (A): Energy: Light and shadows

-Identifying examples of light sources, children learn that light is needed to see and how its absence causes darkness.
-Children investigate reflection and shadow formation and explore how shadows can be used to entertain in the arts, creating shadow puppets to recount how different people work or experiment with light.
+Identifying light sources, the children learn that light is needed to see, explore how its absence causes darkness, investigate reflection and shadow formation and create shadow puppets to explore how light can be used in the arts.

 Y3/4 (A): Animals, including humans: Movement and nutrition